StarArawn/bevy_ecs_tilemap/README.md

  - animation - Basic cpu animation example.
  - bench - A stress test of the map rendering system.
 Takes a while to load.
  - dynamic_map - A random map that is only partial filled with tiles that changes every so often.
+ - game_of_life - A game of life simulator.
  - hex_column - A map that is meshed using "pointy" hexagons.
  - hex_row - A map that is meshed using flat hexagons.
  - iso - An isometric meshed map.